Help Available Locally

 They can run a check to see if you are claiming all the benefits you and the person you care for are entlitled to, support you if your benefit is being reviewed or stopped and help with representation at social security appeal tribunals; give advice on housing issues, fees for accessing respite or residential care, and advise what to do if you need to arrange Power of Attorney, a Guardianship Order, Intervention Order or the Access to Funds Scheme.

 Clan in the Community, Shetland

 The Health Improvement Team is part of NHS Shetland.
-We work to improve the health and well-being of the Shetland population by developing new ways to tackle health issues.
-We work with individuals, families, communities, businesses, voluntary organisations and Government (local and national) to tackle these issues and make Shetland a healthier place to live and work.
+They work to improve the health and wellbeing of the Shetland population by developing new ways to tackle health issues.
+They work with individuals, families, communities, businesses, voluntary organisations and Government (local and national) to tackle these issues and make Shetland a healthier place to live and work.
 Read more

 Mind Your Head

-For more information about their programme and services then see their website
+For more information about their support services, please visit their website